mugan86/angular2-4-library-generator/README.md

 ## Library data:

-* Library name (Not start with numbers!!).
+* Library name (Not start with numbers and not use more than two words).
 For example: angular2librarytest
 * Author user name.
 For example: Anartz
 * Author last name.
 For example: Mugika
 * Author email.
 For example: mugan86@gmail.com